lsaffre/blog/docs/topics/why_free.rst

 manager in a real-world enterprise, this is happening constantly in a computer which runs closed-source software.**

-I hope that this picture opens your eyes, and that you start to feel with me why it is time to wake up.
+I hope that this picture opens your eyes and that you start to feel with me why it is important to wake up.

 Misleading ethical questions